Profession Calculators

 What This Calculator Does

-This crop insurance indemnity estimator helps farmers and agricultural lenders compare potential ARC-CO (Agriculture Risk Coverage, County Option) and PLC (Price Loss Coverage) safety net payments using 2026 Farm Service Agency (FSA) enrollment data.
-It calculates estimated payments based on effective reference prices, Olympic average benchmark yields, actual county yields, and market year average prices for corn, soybeans, wheat, rice, cotton, and sorghum.
+This calculator helps farmers and agricultural lenders estimate potential ARC-CO (Agriculture Risk Coverage, County Option) and PLC (Price Loss Coverage) safety net payments using 2026 FSA program rules.
+It calculates payments based on effective reference prices, Olympic average benchmark yields, actual county yields, and market year average prices for corn, soybeans, wheat, rice, cotton, and sorghum.
+The tool shows both ARC-CO and PLC calculations side by side so you can evaluate which program would produce the higher payment under different price and yield scenarios.

 The Formula

-ARC-CO is revenue-based: it guarantees 86% of benchmark revenue (Olympic average yield x Olympic average price).
-If actual county revenue falls below the guarantee, the payment covers the shortfall up to a maximum of 10% of benchmark revenue, paid on 85% of base acres.
-PLC is price-based: it pays when the national marketing year average price falls below the effective reference price (the higher of the statutory reference price or the loan rate).
+ARC-CO guarantees 86% of benchmark county revenue (Olympic average of 5-year yields x Olympic average of 5-year prices).
+If actual county revenue (county yield x national MYA price) falls below the guarantee, the payment covers the shortfall, capped at 10% of benchmark revenue.
+Payments go to 85% of base acres.
+PLC pays when the national marketing year average price falls below the effective reference price.
+The effective reference price is the higher of the statutory reference or the loan rate, and it escalates if the 5-year Olympic average price exceeds the statutory reference.
 PLC payments are calculated on 85% of base acres at the payment yield.
-Both programs are subject to 5.7% sequestration.
+Both programs are subject to 5.7% sequestration under current law.

 Step-by-Step Example